Welcome to today's edition of the Rush 24-7 podcast.

 Well, very simple, folks.

-They don't believe in creation, they believe in evolution.
+They believe in evolution.

-Swimming around in the algae, swimming around in the pond scum.
+And they were swimming around in some primordial soup as amoebas or some other fishy life form swimming around in the algae, swimming around in the pond scum.

 I mean, the best argument against evolution is liberals.

-So why is it so hard to believe they have a genetic defect when They insist and they teach that they are descended from Pond scum.
+So why is it so hard to believe they have a genetic defect when they insist and they teach that they are descended from pond scum?

-Now, there's a quite a few stories that I want to address today, and we've touched on them some yesterday about what's going to happen after the election.
+Now, there's quite a few stories that I want to address today, and we've touched on them some yesterday about what's going to happen after the election.

 We're going to make the bald assumption the Republicans will win the House and get close to winning the Senate.